 Over 100 yards across the country, including training centres such as Epsom, Malton and Newmarket opened their doors to the public in order to show what life as a racehorse is really like.
 This annual celebration will give you the chance to talk to the people behind the scenes who commit their lives to looking after racehorses and to see for yourself what being a racehorse is all about.

 Here are just some of the things you’ll likely experience during a National Racehorse Week Open Day.

 Here are just some of the things you’ll likely experience on your yard visit:

 See fitness training

 Just like any human athlete, fitness is imperative in preparing the racehorse for the track and ensuring they are in the best of health.
-There are many parts to keeping a racehorse fit, so during your visit you may get the chance to see the horses on the gallops, taking a restorative swim, warming up/down on the horse walker, or even doing a few reps on an equestrian treadmill.
+There are many parts to keeping a racehorse fit, so during your visit you may get the chance to see the horses on the gallops, taking a restorative swim, warming up/down on the horse walker, or even doing a session on an equestrian treadmill.